pamidisushma02/streaming-05-smart-smoker/README.md

 1. Read the csv data file
 2. Read each column into a seperate variable
 3. Use header = next(reader) to skip reading the header
+4. A main function has been defined
-4. Call the send_message function thrice i.e. one for each queue
+5. Call the send_message function thrice i.e. one for each queue
-5. Create a connection and declare "01-smoker" queue.
+6. Create a connection, first delete queue using queue_delete() and declare with queue_declare() function.
+"01-smoker" queue is declared.
 Publish time stamp and Smoker Temperature to this queue
-6. Create a connection and declare "02-food-A" queue.
+7. Create a connection, first delete queue using queue_delete() and declare with queue_declare() function.
+"02-food-A" queue is declared.
 Publish time stamp and Food A Temperature to this queue
-7. Create a connection and declare "01-food-B" queue.
+8. Create a connection, first delete queue using queue_delete() and declare with queue_declare() function.
+"01-food-B" queue is declared.
 Publish time stamp and Food B Temperature to this queue
-8. Use time.sleep(30) to read records once in 30 seconds
+9. Use time.sleep(30) to read records once in 30 seconds

 ## Screenshot